 “We had no business at all trying to buy a house,” Adrian said.
 “We were literally in the process of getting the loan and then we lost our jobs.
 At the time, I was devastated, but I am so thankful looking back.
 We would’ve been in foreclosure in a minute because we had zero savings and no jobs.”

 To take control of her income, Adrian started a business as an independent retailer for a clothing brand.

 Like many small business owners, she financed her $20,000 inventory with credit cards.
 She didn’t have a plan for paying them off and hoped her entrepreneurial spirit would be enough to make it work.

 Even as the business turned a profit, Adrian couldn’t enjoy her success.

 “The business actually did really well, but I bought all of my inventory on credit cards so it was constantly bothering me,” she said.
 “I knew that it was not how I wanted to run a business.”

-Side Hustling to Pay Off Debt
+Side Hustling to Accelerate Their Debt Payoff

 Adrian waitressed at a Texas Roadhouse in the evenings and worked in her friend’s consignment shop on her nights off.
 She and Kyle also worked as youth pastors, and Adrian began a full-time job as a bank teller.